Welcome to the sample week!

 Remember, this should be a slow, sustainable pace.
 It should almost feel too easy.

-If you are just starting out, choose a duration between 30-40 minutes.
+If you are just starting out, choose a duration range indicated above.
 If you have been following our programming for a while, feel free to increase your Zone 2 sessions duration up to 60 continuous minutes.

 The primary benefit of Zone 2 training is that it builds aerobic base and endurance.
 Increased aerobic capacity enhances your ability to sustain a sub-threshold pace for a longer period of time.
 In conjunction with higher intensity efforts, Zone 2 is the foundation from which to begin to build threshold fitness.